Walker974/Walker974/README.md

 Welcome To My Github

-- Here you can find some creations of mine.
+- Here you can find some of my creations.

 - All scripts on this GitHub are free to use.
 However, it is strictly forbidden to sell them and/or to make purely commercial use of them.